CIT2318/simple-object-relational-mapping/README.md

 This practical looks at simple versions of commonly used patterns for moving between objects and database tables

+* Download the files in the repository.
+* Change the connection settings in *dbconnect.php* so they work with your database.

 ## Active Record
 * From the ActiveRecord folder open *index.php*.
 Make sure it works.
 It should display the details for the film with an id of 10.
 * Have a good look through the code, try and understand what is happening.